Social Media Policy

 Responsible and Respectful Postings

-Rules with Respect to other Library Personnel
+Rules with Respect to Confidential, Personal, or Identifying Information

 No confidential, personal, or identifying information, including photos and addresses, shall be posted with regard to any services rendered by the Library or penalties issued.